AliF-arhan/AliF-arhan/README.md

 - 📫 How to reach me: Linkedln : www.linkedin.com/in/
 ali-farhan-1a5172328
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Python was not named after a snake (Know its cheesy 😁)
+- ⚡ Fun fact: Python was not named after a snake (I Know its cheesy 😁)

 <!---
 - 💞️ I’m looking to collaborate on ..